rootiest/rootiest-iosevka/README.md

 An Iosevka variant for only the rootiest of programmers.
 (and anyone else who likes fancy fonts)

-This font prefers fancier and curvier character varients and maximum use of ligatures.
+This font prefers fancier and curvier character variants and maximum use of ligatures.

 The italic forms uses more curves and less "flags" or "tails" than the regular.